Are you busy? Health-conscious? Working towards your next area of self-improvement and workout goals?

 (iii) Sat afternoon, anytime between 1-6pm : New healthy activity or cross-training or recovery activity anywhere.
 This can include climbing, a run around Marina Bay, or a new HIIT / boxing class

-The intentions you set will drive different results; so fully utilise the profile fields to receive workout buddy matches that fit your lifestyle and schedules.
+The intentions you set will drive different results; so fully utilise your profile fields to receive workout buddy matches that fit your lifestyle and schedules.

 With the advanced filters, you can also search for individuals with similar goals and activities.